 Leading up to the 1970s, processing equipment supply to the Australian Food and Beverage industries was monopolised by FMC Corporation of USA and Mather and Platt (Kelly and Lewis) of England.

-Our history begins when Melbourne metalworker Ron Bailey, unimpressed by the foreign monopolies, registers Foodmach Industries as a company with the motto 'Built for Australians by Australians'.
+Our history begins when a young mechanical engineer from Melbourne, Ron Bailey, unimpressed by the foreign monopolies, registers Foodmach Industries as a company with the motto 'Built for Australians by Australians'.
 Gathering a pool of talent, he begins designing and manufacturing custom-made processing equipment.